Kagami/mpv.js/README.md

 ### macOS

 [Homebrew](https://brew.sh/) can compile `libmpv.1.dylib` and all its dependencies.
-To find dylibs that need to be packaged and fix global paths and you may use [collect-dylib-deps](scripts/collect-dylib-deps.sh) script.
+To find dylibs that need to be packaged and fix global paths you may use [collect-dylib-deps](scripts/collect-dylib-deps.sh) script.

 ### Linux

+Two options are normally acceptable:
-* Either ask your users to install `libmpv1` with package manager (depend on it if you have e.g. PPA); see also pitfalls section
+1. Ask your users to install `libmpv1` with package manager or simply depend on it if you build package.
-* Or compile static `libmpv.so` with e.g. [mpv-build](https://github.com/mpv-player/mpv-build)
+2. Compile static `libmpv.so` with e.g. [mpv-build](https://github.com/mpv-player/mpv-build).

 ## Pitfalls